 Listing 10-16: Conditionally implement methods on a generic type depending on trait bounds

 We can also conditionally implement a trait for any type that implements another trait.
-Implementations of a trait on any type that satisfies the trait bounds are called blanket implementations, and are extensively used in the Rust standard library.
+Implementations of a trait on any type that satisfies the trait bounds are called blanket implementations and are extensively used in the Rust standard library.
 For example, the standard library implements the ToString trait on any type that implements the Display trait.
 The impl block in the standard library looks similar to this code:

 impl<T: Display> ToString for T {